Originally published in January 2018.

-A recent survey found that 19% of a nationally representative sample of homeowners experienced package theft over the course of a year.
-Among those victims, the average loss was 2.6 packages and $140.
-This monetary value doesn’t take into consideration the personal significance of some items, with items as critical as prescription medications now arriving by mail.
+Nearly three out of four package theft victims received refunds for their lost orders.
+However, this monetary value doesn’t take into consideration the personal significance of some items, with items as critical as prescription medications now arriving by mail.

-Among U.S. cities, Austin saw the highest level of thefts over the holidays, while San Francisco had the most package thefts of the year overall.
-Even more shocking, the report found that New York City was the safest city for packages to be shipped over the holidays, closely followed by St. Louis and Portland.
+Among U.S. cities, Salt Lake City saw the highest level of thefts over the holidays, while San Francisco had the most package thefts of the year overall.
+Some of the other cities that topped the list are Portland, Baltimore, Seattle-Tacoma, and Chicago.

-North Dakota has the highest rate of package theft.
+North Dakota is the state with the highest rate of package theft.

-It might come as a surprise, but not all crimes are more prevalent in urban areas!
-As it turns out, thieves don’t like the feeling of being watched.
-They’re attracted to lower levels of security in rural areas.
-Perhaps that’s why citizens of North Dakota continue to report more package thefts than any other state.
+As it turns out, thieves don’t like the feeling of being watched — they’re attracted to lower levels of security in rural areas.
+Perhaps that’s why citizens of North Dakota continue to report more package thefts per capita than any other state.

 Police make arrests in less than 10% of reported theft cases.

-We’ve all seen the countless videos of property surveillance cameras catching porch pirates in the act — even of the four-legged variety!
-However, even with cameras in place, the majority of package thieves get away with their crimes, and those who do get caught usually face only minor charges, unless they can be linked to more than one stolen package.
+We’ve all seen countless videos of property surveillance cameras catching porch pirates in the act — even of the four-legged variety!
+However, even with cameras in place, the majority of package thieves get away with their crimes.
+Those who do get caught usually face only minor charges unless they can be linked to more than one stolen package.

-As e-commerce continues to grow (by 16% in 2018), it’s never been more necessary to take steps to protect your packages.
-Be sure to check out Smiota’s smart package lockers to learn about one way to ensure thieves don’t walk away with your deliveries.
+As e-commerce continues to grow (accounting for 10.7% of U.S. retail sales), it’s never been more necessary to take steps to protect your packages.
+Be sure to check out Smiota’s smart package lockers to learn about one way to ensure thieves don’t walk away with deliveries.